googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 ![Cone-shaped radial gradient with circle 0 on the left.](images/colr_radial_gradients_direction_1.png)

-**Figure 5.21 Cone-shaped radial gradient with circle 0 on the left.**
+**Figure 5.21 Cone-shaped radial gradient with circle 0 on the left**

 ![Cone-shaped radial gradient with start and end circles swapped.](images/colr_radial_gradients_direction_2.png)

-**Figure 5.22 Cone-shaped radial gradient with start and end circles swapped.**
+**Figure 5.22 Cone-shaped radial gradient with start and end circles swapped**

 ![Cone-shaped radial gradient with start and end circles swapped and color line reversed.](images/colr_radial_gradients_direction_3.png)

-**Figure 5.23 Cone-shaped radial gradient with start and end circles swapped and color line reversed.**
+**Figure 5.23 Cone-shaped radial gradient with start and end circles swapped and color line reversed**

 When one circle is contained within the other, the extension of the gradient beyond the larger circle will fill the entire surface.
 Colors in the areas